PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 19:00:28
+Last updated: 2024-04-05 19:02:11
-Random Quote: I wish you could live to see the world we make. - Arthur Harrow
+Random Quote: Client: "Please lower your blaster."Mando: "Tell them to lower theirs first."Stormtrooper: "We have you four to one."Mando: "I like those odds." - Din Djarin